 Ceviche (spelled cebiche in Spanish) is arguably the most famous dish in Peru and is essentially made by marinating fish or seafood in citrus.
 Peru has many, many variations on this theme including a version in the Andes that’s made from bean-like seeds.
 Below is a traditional fish ceviche with chicharron de pescado (fried fish pieces) in a marinade made with citrus and gooseberry-like uchuvas (left) and a trout ceviche (right).
 Peruvian ceviche is nearly always served with creamy camote (sweet potato) and crunchy cancha salada (corn nuts).

-Causa, which dates back to pre-Columbian times, is a uniquely Peruvian dish which we have not seen in any other Latin country (so far).
+Causa, which dates back to pre-Columbian times, is a uniquely Peruvian dish that we have not seen in any other Latin country (so far).
 The potato comes from Peru where more than 3,000 varieties are grown and this dish, made with mashed potato and aji amarillo (yellow chile) layered with almost anything filling you like, makes the most of Peruvian potatoes.
 Below is are two fancy causas, one (left) made with pulpo (octopus), and a vegetarian causa (right) made with quinoa, mushrooms, and a passion fruit sauce.

-Tamales are enjoyed throughout Latin America and are made from a corn flour steamed in a corn husk, often containing a piece of meat and spices.
+Tamales are enjoyed throughout Latin America and are made from corn flour steamed in a corn husk, often containing a piece of meat and spices.
 Juanes come from the Peruvian jungle.
 Instead of corn, they’re made with rice which contains meat and a piece of hard-boiled egg all wrapped in a bijao (heliconia) leaf then steamed.

 Soups are important throughout Latin America.
 In Peru, favorites include chupe de camarones which is a shrimp soup, parihuela, another style of seafood soup, and sancochado which is made with corn, potato, yucca, carrots, cabbage, and meat.